SelecTree: Tree Detail

 Height: 20 - 30 feet.

 Longevity 50 to 150 years.

-Leaves Linear, Blue Green or Medium Green, No Change, Evergreen.
+Leaves Linear, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Flowers Showy.
 Fragrant White.
 Flowers in Summer.
 Has perfect flowers (male and female parts in each flower).